trouverun/Holdem-DCRM/README.md

     # 'localhost:50051': [*range(2)]
 }

-# Mapping from regret host to player,
+# A mapping from regret host to player,
 # specifying which host provides regret reservoir sampling and training to which player(s)
 REGRET_HOST_PLAYER_MAP = {
     # To have own process for each player: